msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

 ![New icon](/uploads/aps_banner.webp)

-To complement the new icon, we've also updated our color scheme to use an accent that matches our icon.
+To complement the new icon, we've also updated our color scheme to better suit this new branding.

 ## Simplified XkPasswd implementation

 While revisiting our UI during the icon change, we realised that the alternate XkPasswd password generator option we introduced back in v1.6.0 was a tad too complicated to use with a lot more knobs and switches than necessary.
-This has now been fixed, and we hope that it's now at a level of accessibility that allows more users to try it out.
+This has been fixed, and we hope that it's now at a level of accessibility that allows more users to try it out.

 ## Improvements to biometric lock transition and password list UI

-The biometric authentication UI flow has been updated to render the authentication dialog over a transparent screen before starting the app upon successful authentication.
-We've also retouched the password list to remove the leading icons as we have been consistently receiving numerous comments about them being unnecessary and a bit ugly.
-In v1.4.0 we introduced child counts and iconographic hints to directories that we feel are more than sufficient to communicate the difference between them and password files.
+The biometric authentication UI flow has been updated to show the authentication dialog over a transparent screen, before starting the app upon success.
+We've also retouched the password list to remove the leading icons, as we have been consistently receiving numerous comments about them being unnecessary and a bit ugly.
+In v1.4.0 we introduced child counts and iconographic hints to directories, and we feel they are more than sufficient to communicate the difference between them and password files.
 We welcome all feedback about these changes at [aps@msfjarvis.dev](mailto://aps@msfjarvis.dev).

 # In conclusion